mauroservienti/milestone.github.io/_posts/plans-disruptions.md

 - everything will be delayed, at least, by 3 hours
 - everyone will be mad at us

 There is no guarantee that we can accommodate everything.
-The only inevitable result is that we'll generate troubles.
+The only inevitable result is that we'll generate trouble.

 ## Respect others and yourself